And, even before multi-sport games participation is a reality, the recognition of a single international governing has other benefits:

 Amy Arellano Williams and Moto Tsuchiya, Sport Administrators

-Denise Pearse and Nicky Gibson, Executive Committee Members-at-Large
+Denise Pearse and Nicky O'Neill, Executive Committee Member at Large

 WBTF Athletes have been allowed to perform gymnastics but this has been restricted for WFNBTA.
 How will IBTF baLance that difference?